 Compared with other major North American metropolitan areas, Greater Montréal’s housing market is very affordable.

-According to the Canada Mortgage and Housing Corporation (CMHC), the average rental price for a two-bedroom apartment in Montréal, is $791 per month.
-In Toronto, the rental price for a comparable apartment would be $1,327.
+According to Mercer (2019), the average rental price for a one-bedroom apartment in least or less expensive neighborhoods in Montréal, is $1,005 per month.
+In Toronto, the rental price for a comparable apartment would be $1,590.

 Or perhaps you are dreaming of being an owner instead?
-Still according to the CMHC, know that in 2016, the average price of houses in Greater Montréal was $347,000, that’s 50% lower than in Toronto and 70 % less than in Vancouver.
+According National Bank Financial, know that in 2019, the average price of houses in Greater Montréal was $371,000 and $913,635 in Toronto (+60%).

 Spending less on housing is already an excellent reason to study and settle down in Greater Montréal.